 *For an artificial tree, make sure it's flame retardant.

-*Never place your tree close to heat sources, such as a fireplace, heat vents, and candles.
+*Never place your tree close to a heat source, such as a fireplace, heat vents, and candles.

 *Speaking of candles, it's never a good idea to put lighted candles on your tree.
 All candles should be safely placed away from any object that could ignite.